 3. While there is any drug defined in section 13-3401 or its metabolite in the person’s body.

 4. If the vehicle is a commercial motor vehicle that requires a person to obtain a commercial driver license as defined in section 28-3001 and the person has an alcohol concentration of 0.04 or more.

 Be aware that you may be arrested and charged with a DUI even if you are not impaired and even if your BAC is below 0.08.
 In Arizona, the law is written so that you may be charged in several different ways, making a good defense that much more important to your case.

-Our job as DUI attorney in Mesa, Arizona is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against you are true.
+Our job as Mesa DUI attorneys at The Hogle Law Firm – Mesa is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against you are true.
 Many DUI cases are won and lost on technicalities – often revolving around the way evidence against you is gathered and handled.
 Consequently, it is very important that you contact us as soon as possible so we put together an appropriate plan of action depending on the facts of your particular case.